top of page

 Permanent IMoB Galleries

-The exhibition of Objects of the Misanthropocene project partners wish to express their sincere thanks to the dedicated staff & trustees of the Illegal Museum of Beyond.
-We are indebted to their generosity in making a selection of their exhibits available for our display.
+The permanent exhibition of Objects of the Misanthropocene is the result of the unerring work of the staff & trustees of the Illegal Museum of Beyond.
+We are indebted to their dedicated scholarship in curating a selection of the museum's exhibits for display.

 Project outline: